Meet our team has been saved

 Gabriel Kasper

-Gabriel has spent nearly two decades helping leading funders and nonprofits understand the changing context for their work and make sense of what those shifts will mean for both what they do and how they do it.
-He tracks emerging trends inside and outside the field and translates cutting-edge commercial innovation methods into new approaches for addressing pressing philanthropic and social-sector challenges.
+Gabriel Kasper is a Managing Director with Monitor Institute by Deloitte and co-leads the Institute’s philanthropy consulting practice.
+He has spent more than two decades helping funders understand the changing context for their work and make sense of what those shifts will mean for both what they do and how they do it.
+He tracks emerging trends inside and outside the field and translates cutting-edge commercial innovation methods into new approaches for addressing philanthropic and social-sector challenges.

 Allan Ludgate